vectordotdev/vector/website/content/en/docs/setup/installation/package-managers/helm.md

 weight: 3
 ---

 [Helm] is a package manager for Kubernetes that facilitates the deployment and management of applications and services on Kubernetes clusters.
-This page covers installing and managing the Vector agent chart and the Vector aggregator chart from the Helm package repository.
-The agent chart and the aggregator chart are made available by adding the Vector Helm repository but are installed and configured separately.
+This page covers installing and managing the Vector chart.

 ## Adding the Helm repo